sheardd/mvinstallationreadme/installationreadme.md

    date it will be much quicker.

    When you run the command 'vagrant up', you will be asked for a password.
-   Just hit enter three times, and you will still be able to continue with the loading process with full administrator privileges.
+   Just leave this field blank and hit enter three times, and you will still be able to run the virtual environment with full administrator privileges.
    This appears to be an optional password for mercury developers.

    You'll know when the installation is finished when the prompt reappears.
    If you see an empty line with no text then it's still installing and just